 St. James is a tiny town located in the state of Louisiana.
 With a population of 592 people and just one neighborhood, St. James is the 276th largest community in Louisiana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. James is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+St. James is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. James is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in St. James who work in office and administrative support (24.51%), healthcare (14.23%), and computer science and math (9.49%).

 Also of interest is that St. James has more people living here who work in computers and math than 95% of the places in the US.